-A form opens where they must leave name and email address, so that they receive the email notification of a space becoming available.
+A form opens where they must leave their name and email address so that they can receive the email notification of a space becoming available.
 If they leave a phone number this is just for your use.
-Bookwhen does not sent text notifications.
+Bookwhen does not send text notifications.

-This is the confirmation email a customer receives when joining the list:
+This is an example confirmation email a customer receives when joining the list:

-And this is the notification email they receive when a space becomes available:
+And this an example notification email they receive when a space becomes available:

 You can find people on your waiting list in the Schedule page.
 They appear in the attendee count summary as a +N (see screenshot below).
 For example, '10 +2 / 10' means 10 attendees have booked on to an event with maximum 10 spaces, plus 2 people are waiting.
 The waiting list is shown in the bottom right after clicking on the relevant event.